Get exclusive member benefits & effect social change. Join Today

 Other side effects of radiation depend on the area being treated, and can include:

-Preparation for radiation therapy involves a radiation simulation, which typically includes the following steps:
+Preparation for radiation therapy involves a radiation simulation.
+It typically includes the steps seen below.

-Radiation therapy typically takes treatment sessions five days a week for one to 10 weeks.
+Radiation therapy typically takes treatment sessions five days a week for 1 to 10 weeks.
 The total number of treatments depends on the size and type of cancer.
 Each session usually takes about 10 to 30 minutes.
-Often, the individual is given each weekend off from therapy, which helps with the restoration of normal cells (ACS, 2009).
+Often, the individual is given each weekend off from therapy, which helps with the restoration of normal cells.

 Radiation therapy involves the use of a linear accelerator machine, which directs radiation at the appropriate spot.
 The machine may move around the table in order to direct the radiation at the appropriate angles.
 The machine may also make a buzzing sound, which is perfectly normal.

 You should feel no pain during this test.
-You will also be able to communicate with your team via the room’s intercom, if necessary.
+You’ll also be able to communicate with your team via the room’s intercom, if necessary.
 Your doctors will be nearby in an adjacent room, monitoring the test.

-During the weeks of treatment, your healthcare provider will closely monitor your treatment schedule, dosing, and your general health.
+During the weeks of treatment, your healthcare provider will closely monitor your treatment schedule and dosing, and your general health.

-You will undergo several imaging scans and tests during radiation so your doctors can observe how well you are responding to treatment.
+You’ll undergo several imaging scans and tests during radiation so your doctors can observe how well you’re responding to treatment.
 These scans and tests can also tell them if any changes need to be made to your treatment.

-If you experience side effects from radiation—even if they are expected—tell your healthcare provider at your next appointment.
+If you experience side effects from radiation — even if they’re expected — tell your healthcare provider at your next appointment.
 Sometimes, even small changes can make a big difference in lessening side effects.
 At the very least, you may be given advice or a medication to help ease the discomfort.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.